 But when the conditions are optimal, this network of trails provides absolutely blissful fat biking opportunities!
 The singletrack trails, such as Turk’s and Upper Turk’s, aren’t the easiest fat biking—they have a few steep climbing corners and off camber sections.

 However, the added challenge from the tight trail creates a much more playful feeling than you’ll find on snowmobile-groomed fat biking trails in other parts of Central Colorado.

 The traffic packed singletrack maintains the swoop and flow of a standard trail, with delightful rollers to pop off of, and even a few cool bridges to cross.
 Up high, the singletrack breaks out into breathtaking meadows buried in snow, with stunning views of the surrounding mountains and the mine across the road.

 Upper Turk’s runs into Sally Barber, a wide road grade (not open to motor vehicles in the winter) that’s even more popular with all sorts of human-powered winter trail users.

 Here, the climbing continues in earnest, but after just a couple of miles you’ll top out at the Sally Barber Mine, from whence the road gets its name.
 The views from the mine are simply stunning!
 If you want to stop, take a few photos, and eat lunch, this is the place to do it.

 Sally Barber road drops quickly down to the gate and trailhead.

-Just past the trailhead, look for the singletrack on your right, and descend a series of tight switchbacks.
+Just past the trailhead, look for the singletrack on your right, and drop into a series of tight switchbacks.

 It’s easy to tell that no groomer has been through this trail.
-A right turn at the bottom will take you to V3—a singletrack trail that’s steeper and more exposed than than the trails you’ve been on thus far.
+A right turn at the bottom will take you to V3—a black diamond-rated trail in the summer that’s not nearly that difficult in the winter.